Mark-Hewlett/Mark-Hewlett/README.md

 - 👋 Hi, I’m @Mark-Hewlett
 - 👀 I’m interested in SBCs and Software
 - I'm specialized in Python, Java, JS, C, C++ and HTML/CSS
-- 📫 Email me to: markhewlett03@gmail.com
+- 📫 Email me on: markhewlett03@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: People always make fun of me by saying I'm the great grandchild of Bill Hewlett(which is not true).